Tourism in Jordan: Investment

 With the establishment of the Aqaba Special Economic Zone, nearly twenty billion dollars have been invested in Jordan's sole coastal city.
 Luxurious resorts such as Saraya Aqaba and Tala Bay are being constructed with more in the pipeline like the $1 billion Ayla Oasis.
 With Jordan becoming increasing popular as a cruising destination, a new and modern cruise ship terminal is being constructed in the Marsa Zayed project.

+in June 2025 Jordan and Russia signed a visa-free travel deal, letting their citizens visit each other for up to 30 days per trip, and 90 days per year, without needing a visa.
+This removes travel fees and paperwork.
+The goal is to boost tourism, strengthen ties, and support businesses like airlines and hotels in both countries.